Highest mountain in Western Europe

 The Mont Blanc is an inspiring mountain.
 It may not be the most beautiful, but you’ve got have seen it at least once in your life.
-You can see it from several countries in Europe, including France and Italy.
+You can see it from several countries in Europe, including Italy.
 In France a good place to see it is Chamonix, and in Italy Courmayeur is a good spot.

 The first people to reach its peak were two Chamonix locals, and since then hundreds have attempted the climb, most of whom were successful.
 There is really something special about this mountain, something that will never go away.
+These are the best things to see and do at the Mont Blanc.

 Once upon a time this was the highest cable cart in the world.
 This gondola will take you from Chamonix to 3.777 metres altitude, where you can take the famous walkway to another lift, which will take you to the peak at 3.842.
 There is a stunning 360-view here of the surrounding mountains and of course the Mont Blanc.
 Do try to go on a clear day, the Mont Blanc is often covered in clouds, so you wouldn’t get to see it.